Last updated: May 2026 · Written from 5+ years of hands-on experience — from killing my first three snake plants to caring for 8 thriving ones.

 When should I repot my snake plant?

 Every 3–5 years, or when severely root-bound with roots emerging from drainage holes.
-Snake plants actually prefer being slightly pot-bound, so don’t repot just because time has passed.
+Snake plants prefer being slightly pot-bound, so don’t repot just because time has passed.
 Best timing is spring, and only go up 1–2 inches in pot diameter.

 This article was created by a professional team.
 AI tools were used during the research and writing process to enhance efficiency and quality.
 All information has undergone manual verification and editing to ensure accuracy and practicality.
 We are committed to providing readers with objective and valuable content.